codingphun/amazon-lex-customerservice-workshop/01_LexBotInformational/Readme.md

 1. Go to the Lambda [console](https://console.aws.amazon.com/lambda/home)

-1. Find the `YourInitials_lex-workshop-LexBotHandler` function and click on it
+1. Find the `YourInitials-lex-workshop-LexBotHandler` function and click on it

 1. Go to the Node.js code section, find and add your initials to `applyPlanIntentName`, `verifyIdentityIntentName`, and `listPlanIntentName` variables.